gbabohernest/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 - You are not allowed to hard-code special values
 - We will use the **-fsanitize=signed-integer-overflow gcc flag to compile your code.**

+**11. Don't hate the hacker, hate the code**

+*Create a program that generates random valid passwords for the program 101-crackme.*

+- You are allowed to use the standard library
+- You don’t have to pass the betty-style tests (you still need to pass the betty-doc tests)
+- **man srand, rand, time**
+- **gdb and objdump** can help